gfdatascience/getting_and_cleaning_data/CodeBook.md

 This label "activity" describes the activity that was being performed at any given time by one of the 30 subjects.
 The scale is defined below and was obtained from "activity_labels.txt":

--1 WALKING
+-1 WALKING.
--2 WALKING_UPSTAIRS
+-2 WALKING_UPSTAIRS.
--3 WALKING_DOWNSTAIRS
+-3 WALKING_DOWNSTAIRS.
--4 SITTING
+-4 SITTING.
--5 STANDING
+-5 STANDING.
--6 LAYING
+-6 LAYING.

 ### The labels for mean and std below have been transformed by: